 All donations pass through the Shedrub Development Fund - a 501c3 organization registered in the United States and are tax deductible for US citizens.

-If you are interested in helping to establish the RYI Endowed Chair, or would like further information, please contact RYI's Director of Finance.
+If you are interested in helping to establish the RYI Endowed Chair, or would like further information, please contact RYI's Director of Development.

 Contact Us for Guidance